Use this area converter to convert instantly between acres, square centimeters, square feet, square miles and other

 Conversion units for the Area Converter

 Acres (ac), Ares (a), Barns (b), Hectares (ha), Square Angstroms, Square Astronomical Units, Square Centimeters (cm2), Square Decimeters (dm2), Square Dekameters (dam2), Square Fathoms, Square Feet (ft2), Square Hectometers (hm2), Square Inches (in2), Square Kilometers (km2), Square Lightyears, Square Meters (m2), Square Micrometers (µm2), Square Microns, Square Miles (mi2), Square Millimeters (mm2), Square Millimicrons, Square Nanometers (nm2), Square Parsecs, Square Rods, Square Yards (yd2),

 Popular individual converters:

 Area Converter Definitions

-The acre is a unit of area in a number of different systems, including the imperial and U.S. customary systems.
-The acre is often used to express areas of land.
-Its international symbol is ac.
+The acre is a unit of area in the imperial and U.S. customary systems.
+The acre is often used in measurements for areas of land and its international symbol is ac.
+You can find out more about the acre in the article, how big is an acre?